 InstiCo Logistics

-Contracted rates favor the shipper.
+Contracted freight rates favor the shipper by providing predictable pricing and reliable capacity across the supply chain.
 Headaches come from having to search the market back and forth with each shipment, while contracted rates provide the carrier with the security of both the price and capacity.
 Most carriers are more willing to negotiate in exchange for guaranteed freight volume that is consistent.

 • Increased level of priority during high-demand periods.